prisma/prisma1/docs/01-Getting-Started/01-React/01-Apollo.md

 </Instruction>

 You can test the API inside a [GraphQL Playground](https://github.com/graphcool/graphql-playground) which you can open with the `graphcool playground` command.
-Try out the following query and mutation.
+Feel free to try out the following query and mutation.

 **Fetching all posts:**